CreatorFlow

 What's the difference between recipe cards and link delivery?+

 Recipe cards format recipes beautifully inside Instagram DMs but limit where you can send traffic.
-Link delivery sends followers to your blog, affiliate products, or any URL—driving external revenue rather than keeping users in-app.
+Link delivery sends followers to your blog, affiliate products, or any URL, driving external revenue instead of keeping users in-app.
+Choose recipe cards for in-app experience; choose link delivery for monetization flexibility.

 Can I use affiliate links with recipe card platforms?+

-Most recipe card platforms restrict link types to maintain their format.
-For full affiliate flexibility (Amazon, LTK, ShareASale, etc.), link delivery tools work better—they send any URL you want.
+Most recipe card platforms restrict the types of links you can include in order to maintain their structured format.
+For full affiliate flexibility across programs like Amazon Associates, LTK, ShareASale, and direct brand partnerships, link delivery tools work better because they send any URL you choose.
+This matters if affiliate commissions are a core part of your revenue strategy as a food creator.

 Which approach builds my email list faster?+